Our privacy notice can be downloaded here.

 We are notified as a Data Controller with the Office of the Information Commissioner under registration number Z7078924 and we are the data controller of any personal data that you provide to us.

-DGHP has appointed a Data Protection Officer who can be contacted at DP@dghp.org.uk or The Data Protection Officer, Dumfries and Galloway Housing Partnership Ltd, Grierson House, The Crichton, Bankend Road, Dumfries.
+DGHP’s Data Protection Officer is Ranald Brown and can be contacted at #firstname.lastname@example.org or The Data Protection Officer, Dumfries and Galloway Housing Partnership Ltd, Grierson House, The Crichton, Bankend Road, Dumfries.

 How we collect information from you and what information we collect